HireDale/daleydose/window-home.md

 ![Daily Dose Action Sidebar](/assets/images/daley-dose-home-window-section-4.png)

-The following table describes the buttons in the **Action Sidebar**.
+The following table describes the buttons in the **Action Sidebar**:

 | **BUTTONS**              | **DEFINITION** |
 |--------------------------|----------------|